sayan-feb27/interview-prep/README.md

 ### Companies and people I wouldn't work with

+### What to do made if you made an mistake or feeling like you're underperforming

 ### How to work on a legacy project

 ### How to approach work tasks and communication within team

+### Signs that you're not a good teammate or you don't fit

 ### Signs that your team lead is not good